hiroaki-yamamoto/hiroaki-job-toolbox/README.md

 This scirpt contains scripts that I'm usually using at my work and hobby.

 ## Why?
-Because I don't like doing same thing, and I noticed I ate all the day for environment creation.
+Because I don't like doing same thing, and I found I ate all the day for environment creation.
 I don't think this situation is healthy, and I felt I needed something like "Packaged gulp tasks" and so on.